Christmas time is always a little crazy, which means I have two blog posts going live today: our Christmas living room and our Christmas mantel.

 We have two trees, this one for sentimental ornaments and a second tree in our dining room that’s decorated with all sorts of pretty blue and gold ornaments.

 I love the look of a gorgeous Christmas tree, but I love looking back on all of our ornaments over the years even more.
 It’s fun to look back on vacations, Packers games and different things we’ve done over the years.

-These little spool ornaments were such a fun little DIY.
-You can see the tutorial here.
+These DIY Christmas list spool ornaments were such a fun little project.

 I love this little green and red tin under the Christmas tree, too.
 The colors make it so festive.

 You can see our coastal living room decorated for everyday decor here.

 It took us a while to call the room finished, but I love how it turned out.
 (Just in time to get the Christmas decor up!)

 For more Christmas decorating inspiration, head to the other bloggers’ posts below: